cds-snc/cloud-based-sensor/README.md

 1. Create a Pull Request with the new account ID added to [`./satellite_accounts`](./satellite_accounts).

 # Log archive structure
+**Note:** Cloudtrail logs are now centralized in the `o-gfiiyvq1tj` folder.
+This is the central Log Archive bucket name that all accounts log their Cloudtrail data to when they are created.
+After April 2022 the `cloudtrail_logs` folder will be empty as we only keep data for 14 days and no new data will be sent.

 ```
 cbs-log-archive-bucket/
 ├─ [cloudtrail_logs]/